Free Self-Audit v4 2 MORE SIGNALS · No install · Runs in your browser

 Is my log data sent anywhere?

-No. The grade and all five checks run locally in your browser.
+No. The grade and all nine checks run locally in your browser.
 We never see your log text.
 We only see an anonymous pageview beacon plus an event when you choose to email yourself the report.

 What if I get a D or F?